Multi-objective Optimization in CPU Design Space Exploration: Attention is All You Need: Experiment Results

 \subsubsection{Analysis on Attention-aware Bottleneck Analysis Algorithm}

 The superiority of AttentionDSE derives from both its high-accuracy prediction model and the ABA algorithm.
 To more effectively illustrate the impact of the ABA algorithm and avoid interference from the inaccurate prediction model, we conduct experiments on AttentionDSE by substituting the ABA algorithm with other design point search methods.
-Due to the large design space in our experiment, exhaustive search methods like MoDSE become impractical.
-Additionally, methods similar to BOOMExplorer can only be applied to the GPR model.
-Therefore, we select the random sample search method as the baseline for comparison with the ABA algorithm.
-Fig.~\ref{fig:HEA_convergence} visualizes the PHV curves and ADRS curves across iterations, comparing them with the random sample search method.
+Given the large design space, exhaustive methods like MoDSE are impractical.
+Since BOOMExplorer-like methods apply only to GPR models, we use random sample search as the baseline to compare with ABA.
+Fig.~\ref{fig:HEA_convergence} shows PHV and ADRS curves over iterations against this baseline.

 Regarding PHV convergence, the ABA algorithm notably achieves a higher PHV early on, consistently surpassing the random sample search method throughout various simulation iterations.
 Specifically, the ABA algorithm reaches a PHV of 38.2 within one hundred iterations, while the random sample search method requires more than 5$\times$ as many iterations to achieve similar levels.
 This efficiency results from the ABA algorithm's effective analysis of parameter interactions and their impact on performance metrics, significantly reducing exploration time by 80\% and guiding optimal parameter updates for enhanced performance.